ramansingh489/Projects/README.md

 # Projects
+# Bank_automation
-Bank_automation Project using Python with GUI & MySQL for databases.
+Project using Python with GUI & MySQL for databases.

+#Data Visualization
+Using Power BI for Sample Store Dashboard.